No MOLLE, but sold on its modularity? This is the system which sparked the micro chest rig revolution.

 However, when the challenge arose I was eager to accept.
 I loved Spiritus’ Medium GP Pouch, so the lineage seemed solid and I very much hoped this would be another win for the company.

-Inside are the following items, enclosed in their individual ziploc bags:
+Inside are the following items:

 - MK3 Chassis